 - Wire Pastry Cutter – I like the wire so much better than the blade cutters.
 I find the texture to be so much more of what I’m looking for than what I get with the blade cutters.

-If you like this recipe, here are a few more I think you’re going to LOVE!
+If you like this Peach Bread Recipe here are a few more you may enjoy

 - How to Make Peach Jam